 To stop an ongoing backup or express backup or restore operation, run the below command:

 You can view the backup or express backup or restore log files by running the below command:

 Logout from your IBackup account

 To end the logged in session for your IBackup account, run the below command:

-User must logout (optional) from the account to avoid any unauthorized access to their IBackup account.
-After logout, user needs to login again to perform most of the operations.
+Users must logout (optional) from the account to avoid any unauthorized access to their IBackup account.
+After logout, the user needs to login again to perform most of the operations.

-Note: Your scheduled backup or restore job will run even after you log out.
+Note: Your scheduled backup / scheduled express backup / periodic cleanup jobs will run even after you log out.

 Updating your script bundle

-Every script when gets executed displays a header which provide details of logged in IBackup account.
+Every script that gets executed, displays a header which provides details of the logged in IBackup account.
 Same header also displays information on any newly available script bundle.